“Tell me about yourself.”

 The first step is to discuss your background and professional experience as it relates to the position.

-It’s important to start your answer by talking about your previous experience because it shows how you’ve developed your skills and how they can help the company.
+It’s important to start your answer by talking about your previous experience because it shows how you’ve developed your skills and how those skills can help the company.

 Step 2: Talk about your current job and responsibilities